MustansirZia/textcord/docs/deploy/README.md

 # Go Live and Deploy

-It's time to go live and deploy Simcord to the cloud!
+It's time to go live and deploy Textcord to the cloud!
 <br />

 Why do we need to do this?
-> Simcord under the hood is a serverless function that needs to live somewhere on the Internet so it can respond to requests and form the bridge between our inbox and Discord.
+> Textcord under the hood is a serverless function that needs to live somewhere on the Internet so it can respond to requests and form the bridge between our inbox and Discord.
 This section will help us accomplish this.

 Unlike the rest of the steps this step is in fact the easiest and is also my favourite because it's incredibly simple. :)